This Is What You Should Know Before Going to Mexico City

 10 Things to Know Before You Go to Mexico City

-As it is in so many other instances, the internet is your friend here: head to your favorite flight-booking site to secure a seat to Benito Juarez, the city's modern, high-traffic international airport.
-Keep your eyes peeled for flights on Volaris, Mexico's budget airline: you're sure to get a good price (but don't expect any frills).
-And don't forget your passport; although we share a border, the ID is needed for all air travel into Mexico.
+When it comes to booking your airfare to Benito Juarez, the city’s modern, high-traffic international airport, the internet is your best friend.
+Head to your favorite flight-booking site to secure a seat and keep your eyes peeled for flights on Volaris, Mexico’s budget airline.
+You’re sure to get a good price, but don’t expect any frills.
+(And don’t forget your passport; although we share a border, the ID is needed for all air travel into Mexico.)

 On the “don’t believe what you’ve heard” tip, you can ignore anyone who tells you not to take the metro in Mexico City — the system is fast, safe, and unbelievably extensive.
 With 12 lines plus connections to above-ground buses (Metrobus) and light trains (Tren Ligero), you can get anywhere you need to go using this system.
 At five pesos per ride — about 30 cents — it’s also one of the world’s cheapest fares.